Menu

 Parking on campus

-Parking for mobility cardholders is available on each campus.
-You'll need to apply for a permit.
-The Disability Support team can help organise this for you by providing information about parking locations, costs, dedicated spots and financial help to pay for it.
-You can book an appointment with the team on the AUT App or your Student Hub Online dashboard, or by email: disability.office@aut.ac.nz
+Mobility parking spaces are available on each campus for students who have a valid CCS Mobility permit.
+The disability support team can help organise a parking space for you by providing information about parking locations, costs, dedicated spots and financial help to pay for a mobility parking permit.
+You can book an appointment with the team on the AUT App, My AUT, or email disability.office@aut.ac.nz

 Accessibility on campus

 You can access all lecture theatres, classrooms, buildings and most toilets at AUT by wheelchair.
-Most of our buildings have a lift or ramp, with an accessible toilet close by.
+Most of our buildings have a lift or ramp to get to lecture theatres and classrooms and, an accessible toilet close by.
 Many doors open automatically or have buttons to open them.
 Some of our lifts have raised numerals or braille on buttons, and others also use voice announcements.
+If you have any concerns with regards to accessibility you can contact the disability support team.

 Guide dogs and support dogs